OpenMDAO/dymos/mkdocs/docs/getting_started/defining_odes.md

 phase = dm.Phase(ode_class=ode, transcription=t)
 ```

-This can potentially lead to unintended behavior if multiple copeis of the ODE are intended to share data.
+This can potentially lead to unintended behavior if multiple copies of the ODE are intended to share data.
 See [the Python docs](https://docs.python.org/3/library/copy.html) for some of the limitations of deepcopy.